ibnHamza/cloud-eurka-server/README.md

 Eureka Server for service discovery, ready to run on local

+download the ZIP file <demo-cloud-eurka> and import as maven project on your IDE

 1- build the project using
   mvn clean package
 2- run the app